juhaku/utoipa/README.md

 * **json** Enables **serde_json** what allow to use json values in OpenAPI specification values.
 Thus is enabled by default.
 * **actix_extras** Enhances actix-web intgration with being able to parse some documentation from actix web macro attributes and types.
+See the [path attribute macro](https://docs.rs/utoipa/0.1.0-beta6/utoipa/attr.path.html) for more details.
 * **debug** Add extra traits such as debug traits to openapi definitions and elsewhere.

 ## Install